Blackbam/cistoolkit/README.md

-# cis
+# CIS Toolkit
-A small set of useful functions I use in many of my projects.
+A small toolkit of useful functions to be used in various projects.